Cascade Grotto Meeting (virtual and in-person)

 - about two hours drive to parking lot

-- impossible to get pack animals:
+- impossible to get pack animals:- national park/national forest

 - slopes too steep for animals